nicolevasilevsky/nicolevasilevsky.github.io/index.md

 excerpt: "About Me..."
 ---

 My research focuses on development and use of semantic technologies to facilitate new knowledge discovery and promote scientific reproducibility.
-I performs biocuration, and develop biomedical ontologies and data standards for phenotypes, diseases and other biomedical domains with the goal of improving disease diagnostics and health outcomes.
-Additionally, I participate in educational efforts in data management best practices and data science.
+My expertise is biocuration, and the development of biomedical ontologies and data standards for phenotypes, diseases and other biomedical domains with the goal of improving disease diagnostics and health outcomes.
+Additionally, I am active in educational efforts in data management best practices and data science.

 ## Current Interests and Projects: